HansPeterOrding/nflfastr-symfony-bundle/doc/import_strategies.md

 You can also pass options to manipulate the import behaviour:

-* --interactive: If this option is set, you will be asked for inputs (e.g. team names).
+* `--interactive`: If this option is set, you will be asked for inputs (e.g. team names).
 If not, default values will be used.

 > IMPORTANT: This command consumes a lot of memory, keep in mind, that it can possibly crash if you don't assign enough memory.